koladilip/sigl-studio/docs/features/advanced.md

 # Advanced Features and Implementation Guidelines

-This document covers advanced SITL features, implementation guidelines, and best practices for developers and advanced users.
+This document covers advanced SIGL features, implementation guidelines, and best practices for developers and advanced users.

 ## Extension System Architecture

 ### Core-Extension Relationship

-The SITL system is built on a modular architecture that separates core functionality from domain-specific features:
+The SIGL system is built on a modular architecture that separates core functionality from domain-specific features:

 ```
 Core System (Always Loaded)